 The sphincter muscle, a circle of muscle around the anus (rectal opening), keeps the anus closed.
 It needs to function properly in several ways for adequate control.
 It needs to hold the anus closed at rest and squeeze to tighten the anus when stool or gas enter the rectum.
 As people age, the muscle gradually loses strength.
 The sphincter muscle can also be injured during childbirth or during rectal surgery.
 If injury is recognized and repaired, the muscle usually heals properly.
 If it does not, there may be a gap in the circle of the muscle so it is unable to close correctly.
 For some people this gap is small and only becomes a problem when the muscle weakens with age.
 Two nerves stimulate the sphincter muscle.
 If the nerves are injured, the sphincter muscle may become weak.
 The nerves may be injured through stretching during pregnancy or childbirth or from excessive straining to move one’s bowels.
 Rectal prolapse, tissue that repeatedly comes out through the anus, can also stretch or injure the nerve.
 In these situations, the muscle is intact but does not work properly, resulting in incontinence.

 First, the doctor will ask questions about your symptoms, bowel habits, and other medical problems.
 You will then be examined with particular attention paid to the sphincter muscle, rectum, and lower colon.
-At this point, the doctor may know the cause of the accidental bowel leakage.
+At this point, the doctor may know the cause of the incontinence.
 If not, you may need to have some additional tests at our Pelvic Floor Center.
 For one of those tests (manometry), a catheter is placed into the anus to record pressures as patients tighten and relax the sphincter muscle.
 Another test may also be done to test for proper nerve function.
 An ultrasound probe inserted into the anus can provide a picture of the muscles, which would show any area of injury.
 You may need an x-ray to check for rectal prolapse.

 - If present, the underlying problems are corrected.
 If a medical illness, such as inflammation of the bowel, infection, or irritable bowel syndrome, is causing the accidental bowel leakage, medication may be prescribed.